 The offer is available to young, interested people under the age of 35.
 The grants cover the entry fee, meals and accommodation.

 Holding the Whitsun Dialogues would be impossible without the support of sponsors and other institutions.

 The Whitsun Dialogues

 The “Geist & Gegenwart” (“The spirit & the present”) Whitsun Dialogues have been taking place at Seggau Castle biennially since 2005.
-They reflect on the challenges and problems facing Europe and we produce statements and publications to contribute to an ongoing dialogue about the future.
+The aim is to reflect on the challenges and problems facing Europe and produce statements and publications to contribute to an ongoing dialogue about the future.

 The 7th ‘Geist & Gegenwart’ Whitsun Dialogue took place from Wednesday 31th of May till Friday 2nd of June 2017 at Seggau castle.

 Seventy years ago, US Secretary of State George C. Marshall initiated a plan for the economic reconstruction of Europe’s destroyed countries.
 Since then, the political and economic relations between the US and Europe have become closer than ever.
 Based on this backdrop, the 7th Whitsun Dialogue “Geist & Gegenwart” was dedicated to the theme of “Europe.USA.3.0”.